 If Google needs to tell you about changes to your account, or if we find suspicious activity, we'll let you know.
 Depending on the info we have from you, we'll get in touch by text, by emailing your main and recovery email addresses, or by doing both.Alerts for new sign-ins

 To help you stay on top your account's security, Google sends an email when you sign in to an application or device for the first time.

 The alert gives the time and place of the sign-in.
-If something looks suspicious to you, for example if you weren't the one to sign in, head to the Devices & activity page to secure your account.
+If something looks suspicious to you, for example if you weren't the one to sign in, head to the Recently used devices to help secure your account.
 There, you can manage which devices have access to your account and see when they were last used.

-My location is incorrect: Sometimes, the location reported may be incorrect.
+Sometimes, the location reported may be incorrect.
 We get your location based on your IP address, so you might see activity from locations that are approximate to your actual location.
-Learn more about how Google gets your location, here.
+Learn more about how Google gets your location.

 If you feel like we made a mistake in sending you this alert, please let us know here.

 Nick is an Accounts expert and the author of this help page.
 Leave him feedback below about how to improve it.